James Martin Eder: Industrial pioneer in Colombia

 After his death, the Manuelita sugar company saw further expansions in 1927 and 1939.
 In 1952 under the management of Harold Henry Eder, Santiago's grandson, Manuelita became the first sugarcane mill in Colombia to make refined sugar.
 Under Santiago Eder's great-grandson Henry James Eder Manuelita started an international expansion, and today is one of Colombia's leading agro/industrial companies with operations in Colombia, Peru, Brazil and Chile.
-The current president of Manuelita is Harold Eder Garcés, is don Santiago's great-great-grandson and belongs to the fifth generation of the Eder family in Colombia.
+The current president of Manuelita is Harold Eder Garcés, who is don Santiago's great-great-grandson and belongs to the fifth generation of the Eder family in Colombia.

 Much of Santiago Eder's correspondence, mostly business-related, but also dealing with the Colombian government and personal family matters, are preserved at the Phanor James Eder Collection at the University of Miami.